Get Yourself a Save The Showbox Shirt & Trucker Hat!

 What’s Going On?

-All of Seattle woke up Wednesday morning, July 25, to the news that the Showbox is endangered.
+All of Seattle woke up on July 25, to the news that The Showbox is endangered.
 Onni Group, a Vancouver, BC-based developer, had filed plans to demolish the building and replace it with a 44-story residential tower.
 They also intend to submit a nomination to determine landmark status.

 To harness and channel all the community energy into productive action, Historic Seattle will be serving as the lead organization to SAVE THE SHOWBOX.
 We are the city’s largest historic preservation nonprofit and have been working to save meaningful places that foster lively communities for more than 40 years.